 Gaëtan Dugas was a gay Air Canada flight attendant.
 He was supposed to have thousands of sexual partners mostly males across North America.
 It was told that at least 40 of the 248 people diagnosed with AIDS by April 1982 were thought to have had sex either with him or with someone he had.
 He was blamed as “Patient Zero”: the man who supposedly introduced AIDS to the United States.
 Journalist Randy Shilts described Dugas as “the Quebeçois version of Typhoid Mary” and labeled him as a villain and sinner whose reckless sexual behavior helped the AIDS epidemic to take hold.

 In 1993 a film was made based on the best-selling book by Randy Shilts ” And the Band Played On: Politics, People, and the AIDS Epidemic”

 Some historians even wrote Dugas had “sown the disease and death all along his route, at the rate of about 250 partners per year.”
-Dugas died in March 30, 1984 at the age of 30 years.
+Dugas died on March 30, 1984, at the age of 30 years.

 How he is free from blame now?

-Scientists who published this recent article in nature, serologically screened more than 2000 1970s serum samples.
-They recovered HIV RNA and after phylogenetic analysis found that US HIV-1 epidemic exhibited extensive genetic diversity.
+Scientists who published this recent article in nature serologically screened more than 2000 1970s serum samples.
+They recovered HIV RNA and after phylogenetic analysis found that the US HIV-1 epidemic exhibited extensive genetic diversity.

 Further Reading and References